RadioCat01/Trends-NewsPage-Microservice/README.md

 then fetched and sent to frontend on request via websocket, and keep updating on user clicks

 #### ELK Stack
-Dockerized Elastic search, Logstash, Kibana and logstash.conf
+Dockerized Elastic search, Logstash, Kibana and logstash.conf, logstasg.yml